 Learn to paint a shark rock step by step, and then check out all my Easy Rock Painting Ideas for more painted rock inspiration.

 - Acrylic Paint–DecoArt Americana paint: light blue, grey, red, white, black

 - Paint Brushes–1/2″ flat, #3 small round, 5/0 tiny round (or similar small brushes)

 - Triangle-Shaped smooth flat rock (washed and dried)

 - Using a 1/2″ flat brush, paint a base coat of Baby Blue on the rock.
 Repeat as necessary to get an opaque, smooth finish, then allow to dry completely.

 - Paint half of a pointed oval using Gray and a small round brush to make the shark head.
 The shape should vaguely resemble a half of a football.
 Apply a second coat.

 - Use the tiny round brush to outline the shark in Black, and add a flattened oval shape on each side for eyes.

 - Add a mouth using Red paint and tiny round brush, using photo as a guide, and repeat coats as necessary to completely fill shape.

-- Use tiny round brush to add details in White paint.
+- Use tiny round brush or paint marker to add details in White paint.
 Add teeth to mouth and small reflection dots to eyes.
 Then paint “Bite Me” on the point of the rock as shown.